DexterPOSH/PSRemotely/PITCHME.md

 ### PoshSpec fits in

-PoshSpec added yet another layer of abstraction on our infrastructure tests.
+PoshSpec adds yet another layer of abstraction on our infrastructure tests.
 The tests look concise and easy to maintain.

 ```powershell